How do I apply for an Apprenticeship?

 An Engineering Apprenticeship can take up to 4 years to complete.
-You will also be assessed on skills, knowledge and behaviours throughout your Apprenticeship programme.
+You will be assessed on Skills, Knowledge and Behaviours throughout your Apprenticeship programme.

-If you do not have the minimum grade required in Maths and English you will have to complete a Functional Skills qualification in these subjects.
-You may also have to do ICT.
+If you do not have the minimum grade required in Maths and English you will have to complete a Level 2 Functional Skills qualification in these subjects.

-You will attend Derwent Training one day a week to complete a mixture of classroom and practical based learning.
-The other days of the week you will be working with your employer, completing on-the-job and off-the-job training.
+You will attend Derwent Training's purpose built training facilities one day per week to complete a mixture of classroom and practical based off-the-job training.
+The rest of the week you will be learning on-the-job with your employer.

 How will I get to Derwent Training?

-We do not provide a bus service to and from Derwent Training.
-As you are paid a wage by your employer you are expected to make your own way to the training centre.
+As we are an Apprenticeship Training Provider we do not provide a free bus service to and from the training centre.
+As you are paid a wage by your employer you are expected to make your own way.

-We have a car park but spaces are limited so we advise learners to car share or walk where possible.
+We do have a car park but spaces are limited, so we advise learners to car share or walk where possible.
 This also helps the carbon footprint associated with your training.
 The Coastliner bus stops on the main road adjacent to the entrance to Derwent Training and we are a 20 minute walk from Malton Bus Station.
-Malton is also on the main train route from Scarborough and York and are a 20 minute walk away from Malton Train Station.
+Malton is also on the main train route from Scarborough and York and the centre is a 20 minute walk away from Malton Train Station.

-If you have to get public transport on your attendance day, you will be expected to get to the centre on time as classes start at 9:00am.
+If you have to get public transport on your attendance day, you are expected to get to the centre on time to start class at 9:00am.
 Your attendance day will finish at 4:00pm and no learners will be allowed to finish early .
-Your training day should be considered a day at work and your behaviour and attitude should be the same as it would be at work.
+Your training day should be considered a day at work, and your behaviour and attitude should be the same as it would be at work.

 How much will I get paid?

-If you have issues with the wage that you are being paid, you need to speak to your employer.
+If you are unhappy with your pay, you will need to speak to your employer.

 What should I do if I am not successful in securing an Apprenticeship?

-You cannot start with Derwent Training until you are successful in gaining employment and the employer signs you up for an apprenticeship.
+You cannot start at Derwent Training until you are successful in gaining employment and the employer signs you up to start an apprenticeship.

-We advise all applicants throughout our recruitment process to apply for full-time engineering courses as well as applying for apprenticeship vacancies direct in order to maintain their options.
+We advise all applicants throughout our recruitment process to apply for full-time engineering courses as well as applying for apprenticeship vacancies direct with companies in order to maintain their options.